nervosnetwork/ckb/rpc/README.md

 #### Fields

-`PeerState` is a JSON object with following fields.
+`PeerState` is a JSON object with the following fields.

 *   `peer`: [`Uint32`](#type-uint32) - Peer session id.